5 exciting ways we’re getting renewable energy from waste

 2. Wastewater

-The Lulu Island Renewable Gas Facility in Richmond, BC represents the first wastewater RNG plant for FortisBC and the second of its kind in Canada.
+The Lulu Island Renewable Natural Gas Facility in Richmond, B.C. represents the first wastewater RNG plant for FortisBC and the second of its kind in Canada.
 Owned by Metro Vancouver, it's significant because it creates a model for more wastewater plants in the future.
-It's set to begin operations later this year.

-“Generating renewable natural gas from wastewater treatment is a win-win for residents and the environment, and the Lulu Island Renewable Natural Gas Facility is just one of the innovative climate action projects underway in Metro Vancouver, as we work together toward the goal of becoming a low-carbon region by 2050,” said Sav Dhaliwal, chair of the Metro Vancouver Board of Directors.
+“Generating Renewable Natural Gas from wastewater treatment is a win-win for residents and the environment, and the Lulu Island Renewable Natural Gas Facility is just one of the innovative climate action projects underway in Metro Vancouver, as we work together toward the goal of becoming a carbon-neutral region by 2050,” said Sav Dhaliwal, member and former chair of the Metro Vancouver Board of Directors.
 “Partnerships such as this will be key to the success of Climate 2050, our strategy for addressing and reducing the impacts of climate change on regional infrastructure, ecosystems and communities.”

 3. Wood waste

-Another leap forward for RNG is the planned construction of the first wood waste to RNG project in North America.
-Kelowna-based company REN Energy is building a facility in Fruitvale, BC.
-It will use waste items like sawdust, wood chips and hog fuel to produce RNG for FortisBC.
+Another leap forward for RNG is the first wood waste-to-RNG project in North America.
+Kelowna-based company REN Energy International Corp. is building a facility in Fruitvale, B.C.
+It will use waste items like sawdust, wood chips and hog fuel to produce RNG.
 This innovative project is currently under construction.

 4. Residential and municipal organic waste